Quickstart: Deploy SQL Server big data cluster on Azure Kubernetes Service (AKS)

 After 10 to 20 minutes, you should be notified that the controller pod is running:

 The entire deployment can take a long time due to the time required to download the container images for the components of the big data cluster.
 However, it should not take several hours.
-If you are experiencing problems with your deployment, see the deployment troubleshooting section of the deployment guidance article.
+If you are experiencing problems with your deployment, see Monitoring and troubleshoot SQL Server big data clusters.

 Inspect the cluster

-At any time during deployment, you can use kubectl or the Cluster Administration Portal to inspect the status and details about the running big data cluster.
+At any time during deployment, you can use kubectl or mssqlctl to inspect the status and details about the running big data cluster.

 Open a new command window to use kubectl during the deployment process.